alex-patterson-webdev/container/README.md

 ### Objects and Values

 The simplest use case is when you need to add an object or value to the container.
-As these values not require instantiation or other dependnecies the container will simply store and return this value unmodified when requested from the container.
+As these values not require instantiation or other dependencies the container will simply store and return this value unmodified when requested from the container.

     $container = new Container();